r4yfon/tic-tac-droid/README.md

 # Tic-Tac-Toe Droid

-This repository, `project-1-tic-tac-toe-section-01-tic-tac-droid`, is a Kotlin-based implementation of the classic Tic Tac Toe game.
-It was created as part of a project assignment for **GitHub Classroom**.
+This repository is a Kotlin-based implementation of the classic Tic Tac Toe game.
+It was created as part of a project assignment.

 ## Table of Contents